bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 ### Wasm Modules

-If we are not using the component model and just creating a binary executable, we use a simple command like `wasmtime run foo.wasm` (**without** WAVE syntax) to execute our the binary executable.
-This typically applies to modules, which export a `_start` function, or reactor modules, which can optionally export the `wasi:cli/run` interface—standardized to enable consistent execution semantics.
+If we are not using the component model and just creating a module, we use a simple command like `wasmtime run foo.wasm` (**without** WAVE syntax).
+This approach typically applies to modules, which export a `_start` function, or reactor modules, which can optionally export the `wasi:cli/run` interface—standardized to enable consistent execution semantics.

 Example of running a Wasm **module** that exports a raw function directly: